Monica Luby, M.S., R.D.

 All students matched to the DI must have a minimum of a bachelor's degree from a U.S. regionally accredited college or university or foreign equivalent and a Verification Statement from a Didactic Program in Dietetics (DPD), meeting requirements of the Accreditation Council for Education in Nutrition and Dietetics of the Academy for Nutrition and Dietetics (www.eatright.org).
 Acceptable Background and Medical Clearances at the expense of the applicant are required as a condition of admission to the Dietetic Internship program.
 (Applicants should contact the Dietetic Internship program for full policy, requirements and procedures.)
 These clearances must be obtained during a specified time period before the start of the program.

-The Program has 14 full time and 6 part time positions with two separate D&D Digital Match Codes.
+The program is a combined Masters in Nutrition/Dietetic Internship Program.
+There are 15 full time and 5 part time positions with two separate D&D Digital Match Codes.
 Applicants may apply to one or both of the full and part time options but must be sure to rank these choices appropriately.
 For example, an applicant applying to both the full and part time option would be expected to use both of the program's codes in priority order.
 An intern interested in applying only to the program's full or part time option, would use only that appropriate code.
 Interns are matched with the program through the national matching process for the April match.
-The Dietetic Internship has two choices of concentrations; Nutrition Education and Counseling (NEC) and Food and Nutrition Business and Communications.
-Applicant selects the choice of concentration after admission to the program.
 Note: At the time of application, students who have not completed the educational requirements provide an Intent to Complete Form from a DPD.
 Applicants must successfully complete the bachelor's degree prior to program start date.
 Final acceptance into the Program requires the applicant to meet all admission criteria, health and medical requirements, proof of medical insurance, and student healthcare background clearance.

-This 14-credit Certificate in Community Nutrition and Wellness emphasizes ecological public health strategies and demonstrates how communities can think globally and act locally to improve the public's health.
+This 14-credit Concentration in Community Nutrition and Wellness emphasizes ecological public health strategies and demonstrates how communities can think globally and act locally to improve the public's health.
 The current status of research on key nutrition issues across the lifespan is examined.
 The incidence, risks, development, and recommendations for prevention of chronic conditions and diseases are discussed.
 Courses are designed to prepare students to develop, implement, and evaluate public health programs for various groups.
-The Certificate program provides training in Health Promotion and Wellness, Child and Adolescent Nutrition, Nutrition and Aging, Global Food Issues, and Program Design and Management in Nutrition.
-The Certificate Program may be taken alone or as part of the Master's Degree Program.*
+The concentration provides training in Health Promotion and Wellness, Child and Adolescent Nutrition, Nutrition and Aging, Global Food Issues, and Program Design and Management in Nutrition.

 Total: 14 credits

 The Certificate Program in Dietetics (CPD) meets the needs of students who already hold a B.A. or B.S. degree in foods, nutrition, or dietetics, and who wish to complete Didactic Program in Dietetics coursework to meet ACEND DPD verification statement requirements.
-Upon final completion of coursework this certificate is issued to the candidate by the DPD Director.
+Upon final completion of coursework, a Didactic Program in Dietetics (DPD) Verification Statement is issued to the candidate by the DPD Director.

 Interested students must:

 Many lifestyle habits, including poor nutrition habits, contribute to obesity and overweight and other chronic degenerative health problems.
-The 12-credit Certificate in Entrepreneurial Nutrition Practice prepares students to develop programs and provide counseling to clients with an emphasis on behavior change, health promotion and disease prevention.
+The 12-credit Concentration in Entrepreneurial Nutrition Practice prepares students to develop programs and provide counseling to clients with an emphasis on behavior change, health promotion and disease prevention.
 Courses are designed to help students improve their nutrition education and counseling skills for individuals and groups with an emphasis on health, wellness and weight management.
 Strategies to design, implement, and evaluate health and nutrition intervention programs are included.
-The Certificate program provides training in Weight Management, Integrative Nutrition and Health Therapies, Concepts in Nutrition Counseling, and Program Design and Management in Nutrition.
-This certificate program also meets the criteria for continuing education credits, as required for dietetics professionals by the Academy of Nutrition and Dietetics.
-The Certificate Program may be taken alone or as part of the Master's Degree Program.*
+The concentration provides training in Weight Management, Integrative Nutrition and Health Therapies, Concepts in Nutrition Counseling, and Program Design and Management in Nutrition.
+This concentration also meets the criteria for continuing education credits, as required for dietetics professionals by the Academy of Nutrition and Dietetics.

 * This certificate is designed for nutrition and dietetic professionals or other health professionals who have met the prerequisites for the graduate program in nutrition.